• Home

 • On-Campus Recruitment: Firms often visit campuses looking for potential interns.

-• Tip: Attend these events well-prepared, with resumes in hand and a clear understanding of what each firm does.
+• Tip: Attend these events well-prepared, with resumes and a clear understanding of each firm's work.

 Online Job Portals and Websites